Kajus1331/SBD-in-Carla/README.md

 This project implements slot-based maneuvers for autonomous vehicles on multi-lane highways in the CARLA simulator.

-# Requirements for CARLA:
+# Prerequisites

-GPU with at least 6gb
+- GPU with at least 6 GB VRAM
-Disc space with at least 20gb
+- Disk space with at least 20 GB
-Python 3 and Python 2.7 for Linux or only Python 3 for Windows Pip to be installed
+- Python 3 and Python 2.7 for Linux, or only Python 3 for Windows
+- Pip installed

 # Install CARLA using the following instructions:
 https://carla.readthedocs.io/en/latest/start_quickstart/